Institute of Technology, Tralee: Schools and departments

-Future – Munster Technological University – January 2021
+Merger to become Munster Technological University

 Taoiseach Leo Varadkar announced the formal approval of Munster Technological University in May 2020, to begin operations in January 2021.

 Munster TU is among a group of other possible Technological Universities to add to TU Dublin.

 Industry links

 The Tom Crean Business Incubation Centre opened in the north campus in January 2005.
 Situated on the same site in Dromtacker is the Kerry Technology Park, owned and operated by Shannon Development.
 The Park and the Institute often work closely together, developing curricula and providing an exchange of students to work in the Park.
-In September 2004, a new Nursing complex opened on the North campus.
-The "Solás building," as it is known, is where the student nurses learn practical nursing skills.
-It has its own ward setting with lifelike dummies as patients.
+In September 2004, a new nursing complex opened on the North campus.
+The "Solás building", as it is known, is where student nurses learn practical nursing skills.

 The Shannon Applied Biotechnology Centre (SABC) is also based on the campus of IT Tralee and is a joint venture between IT Tralee and Limerick Institute of Technology.
-It provides applied scientific services to industry in the area of integrated approaches to solving problems associated with the better utilisation of natural materials and the novel bio-resources they contain.

 Sports

-IT Tralee GAA burst onto the college GAA scene in 1997 when it became the first RTC to win the Sigerson Cup.
+In 1997, IT Tralee GAA became the first RTC team to win the Sigerson Cup.
 It was only Tralee's second outing in this competition.
 However, the college created further history by winning the Sigerson three times in successive seasons to become the only RTC/Institute of Technology to do so in the competition's history.

 The men's team won the Trench Cup (the second tier Gaelic football championship trophy for Third Level Education Colleges, Institutes of Technology and Universities in Ireland and England) in 2010.

-The Ladies football team also won the O'Connor Cup back-to-back in 1998 and 1999.
-Furthermore, the hurlers won the Ryan Cup in 1997 with the camogie team winning the Purcell Shield also in the same year.
+The Ladies football team won the O'Connor Cup back-to-back in 1998 and 1999.
+The hurlers also won the Ryan Cup in 1997 with the camogie team winning the Purcell Shield in the same year.